Find out how wind and rain can affect your journeys and what we do to keep you moving safely.

-When this happens, our engineers work determinedly night and day to keep the railway open for passenger services.
+When storms hit, our engineers work night and day to keep the railway open for your train services:

 Floods, high winds and landslips can destroy railway infrastructure and block lines, so our teams repair damage and clear debris to ensure trains can continue to run.